wotakumoe/wotaku/guides/tech/repo.md

 - **Auto:** Click on **Install** and the repo will be sideloaded automatically.
 - **Manual:** Copy the **URL** (from the manual column) and put it in **:mdi-dots-horizontal:More :mdi-arrow-right-thin: :mdi-cog-outline:Settings :mdi-arrow-right-thin: :mdi-compass-outline:Browse :mdi-arrow-right-thin: Extension repos**.

-::: tip For Dantotsu & it's forks
+::: tip For Dantotsu & its forks
 Copy the **URL** (from the manual column) and put it in: **Profile avatar (top right) :mdi-arrow-right-thin: :mdi-cog:Settings :mdi-arrow-right-thin: :mdi-puzzle:Extensions :mdi-arrow-right-thin: Add Anime/Manga Repo**.

 To activate torrent features, navigate to **Profile avatar (top right) :mdi-arrow-right-thin: :mdi-cog:Settings :mdi-arrow-right-thin: :mdi-silverware-fork-knife:Add-ons**.
 Then download and install the **:mdi-magnet:Torrent Add-on**.
-Afterward, switch on **:mdi-server:Enable Torrent**.
+Afterwards, switch on **:mdi-server:Enable Torrent**.
 :::

 ### Repositories